 The OECD’s PISA (Programme for International Student Assessment) is the largest international study of education, examining the reading, mathematics and science achievements of students as they approach the end of compulsory schooling (at age 15 and 16).
 PISA also collects contextual information from students, school principals, and optionally, teachers and parents.
 It began in 2000 and is carried out every three years.
 Ireland has participated in every cycle of PISA since 2000 and, starting in 2006, the assessment has gradually transitioned to an online format, which provides a more interesting and interactive experience for participating students.
 PISA contributes to the monitoring of the Department’s National Literacy and Numeracy Strategy 2011-2020.

 Ireland has an excellent record of participation in all cycles of PISA: schools, students, and since 2015, students’ parents have contributed towards high responses rates.
 We hope to continue to maintain a strong participation rate in future cycles of PISA.

 PISA 2018 Autumn Study

 The PISA 2018 Autumn Study took place in Ireland during October and November 2018.
 In total, 57 post-primary schools and just under 2,000 students across the country took part.
-PISA is normally conducted during the spring time (March/April); however, the Department of Education and Skills is concerned about the burden placed on schools at that time of the year.
+PISA is normally conducted during the spring time (March/April); however, the Department of Education is concerned about the burden placed on schools at that time of the year.
 This study assesses the feasibility of carrying out PISA during the autumn instead of spring.
 A report on the study is expected in early 2020.